pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-10/chapter-1.md

 If those who direct the conscience or councils of princes do not abide by this maxim, the consequence is dreadful.
 When they proceed on arbitrary principles of glory, convenience, and utility, torrents of blood must overspread the earth.

-But, above all, let them not plead such  an idle pretext as the glory of the prince= his glory is nothing but pride; it is a passion, and not a legitimate right.
+But, above all, let them not plead such  an idle pretext as the glory of the prince: his glory is nothing but pride; it is a passion, and not a legitimate right.

 It is true the fame of his power might increase the strength of his government; but it might be equally increased b y the reputation of his justice.